theGreen-Coder/MCTB/GSoC25.md

 | gemini/gemini-2.5-flash-lite | 0.509 |
 | ollama/gemma3n:e4b           | 0.192 |

 Both `gemini-2.5-flash` and `gemini-2.5-pro` showed the highest level of agreement with human AUT responses.
-In addition, gemma3n:e4b was evaluated locally on all 8k resulting in a correlation of $0.19$.
+In addition, gemma3n:e4b was evaluated locally on all 8k brick ratings resulting in a correlation of $0.19$.

-`gemma3n:e4b` was also fintune in a subset of [22k AUT uses](./data/gemma3n_finetune/train.json) (however, the correlation is still to be calculated).
+To obtain a lightweight model capable of performing accurate AUT evaluations, `gemma3n:e4b` was fintuned using LoRA [[25]](#25) with a subset of [22k AUT uses](./data/gemma3n_finetune/train.json).
+However, due to a lack of time, the correlation is still to be calculated.

 Finally, an initial test for `AUT` was obtained by running [testing/results_AUT_1.0_all_models.py](testing/results_AUT_1.0_all_models.py) and using `gemini-2.0-flash` as the AUT evaluator.
 Initial results can be seen in seen in [results/AUT_1.0_all_models_results.json](results/AUT_1.0_all_models_results.json).

 ## Conclusion
-In conclusion, this project created an open-source benchmark to evaluate divergent thinking in large language models (LLMs).
+In conclusion, this project created an open-source evaluation frameworks to test divergent thinking in LLMs.
 By adapting established psychometric tests such as DAT, HardDAT, S-DAT, and DSI to the LLM setting, it provides a first step toward systematically measuring creativity beyond traditional convergent benchmarks.

-The results show that state of the art models like gemini-2.5-pro, gemini-2.0-flash, gpt-5, and claude-sonnet-4 already display notable divergent thinking abilities.
-However, performance significantly varies depending on prompts, embeddings, and evaluation settings, highlighting the importance of robust testing methods.
+The results show that state of the art models like `gemini-2.5-pro`, `gemini-2.0-flash`, `gpt-5`, and `claude-sonnet-4` already display notable divergent thinking abilities.
+However, performance significantly varies depending on prompts, embedding models, and evaluation settings, highlighting the importance of robust testing methods.

 While these findings are not definitive, they give an early view of how current LLMs handle creative tasks.
 They also suggest that model size alone does not guarantee stronger divergent thinking.
-Other factors such as prompt design, fine-tuning, and reasoning budgets can play a key role.
+Other factors such as prompt design and reasoning seem to play a key role as well.

-Overall, this benchmark provides a clear starting point for exploring creativity in AI.
+Overall, this project provides a clear starting point for exploring creativity in AI.
 It is open and easy to build on, so others can adapt and improve it to better measure the creative abilities of LLMs.

 ## 🚀 Future Work
-The current project developed a comprehensive benchmark by adapting previous psychometric tests of divergent thinking to the LLM setting.
-In addtion, preliminary results of several state of the LLMs offer an initial glimpse into the divergent thinking capabilites of current state of the art LLMs.
+Preliminary results of several state of the art LLMs offer an initial glimpse into their divergent thinking capabilites.
 However, further work and more extensive experimentation is required.

-The following is a non exhaustive list of future addtions to this repo:
+The following is a non exhaustive list of future addtions to current repo:
 - Divergent Thinking Multimodal Test
     - The name of this repo is called **Multimodal** Creative Thinking Benchmark.
 Divergent thinking should not only be evaluated through text, it should also evaluated using visual and auditive components.
 However, due to time constraints that was not possible.
+Future work on this repo will focus on this.
-- Evaluation and implementation of other popular open-source LLMs (Llama 3, Vicuna, DeepSeek, etc.)
+- Evaluation and support for other popular open-source LLMs (Llama 3, Vicuna, DeepSeek, etc.)
 - More robust integration of AUT into the creative divergent tests
-    - AUT is semi-integrated, but full integration of GPT-5/Gemini-Pro as a judge requires more work
+    - AUT is implemented, but a robust implementation and integration into the other creative test is still missing
 - General refactoring of the JSON export format
     - There is some major discrepancies between how results from DAT, HardDAT, DSI, and SDAT are exported.
 A common saving structure would reduce bugs and make it easier to visualize the results.